 - In Step 6: Attachments, a link to the list of required documents is available.
 Document requirements vary based on the Uses on your application.
 For a Side Sewer/Drainage application, a Right-of-Way Impact Plan (ROWIP) per CAM 2116 is required at submission.
 Other documents may be required later during the review process.

-Document Type Document Description When It’s Required in the Application Process Right of Way Impact Plan Row-of-way closures with details per CAM 2116 Application – cannot submit without uploading this document Letter of Authorization Required if Applicant or FRP contact is different from the Owner contact Application – cannot submit without uploading this document, if applicable Traffic Control Plan Temporary traffic control plan per CAM 2111 and the City of Seattle Traffic Control Manual for In-Street Work At Screening when the reviewer verifies work is on an arterial or any street in a Hub Temporary No Parking Confirmation (Paid Parking Permit) If paid parking is impacted by the project, some sort of proof that a parking permit has been submitted Review Evaluation Other Documents Based on project location and impact: Historic District CoA, Holiday Moratorium Waiver per CAM 2107, Pavement Moratorium etc. Review Evaluation Corrections Response Street Use Comments Sheet with responses Screening or Review Evaluation –When corrections are required by the reviewer
+Document Type Document Description When It’s Required in the Application Process Right of Way Impact Plan Row-of-way closures with details per CAM 2116 Application – cannot submit without uploading this document Letter of Authorization Required if Applicant or FRP contact is different from the Owner contact Application – SDOT staff require this document prior to application review, if the Applicant or Financially Responsible Party is different than the Owner Traffic Control Plan Temporary traffic control plan per CAM 2111 and the City of Seattle Traffic Control Manual for In-Street Work At Screening when the reviewer verifies work is on an arterial or any street in a Hub Temporary No Parking Confirmation (Paid Parking Permit) If paid parking is impacted by the project, some sort of proof that a parking permit has been submitted Review Evaluation Other Documents Based on project location and impact: Historic District CoA, Holiday Moratorium Waiver per CAM 2107, Pavement Moratorium etc. Review Evaluation Corrections Response Street Use Comments Sheet with responses Screening or Review Evaluation –When corrections are required by the reviewer

 - To attach a document(s), click Select.